eellpp/pubScratchpad/Tech/data_engineering/streaming/spark/PysparkQuestions.md

 Spark knows to avoid a shuffle when a previous transformation has already partitioned the data according to the same partitioner.

 In general, avoiding shuffle will make your program run faster.
 All shuffle data must be written to disk and then transferred over the network.

+##  For aggregation compare groupByKey , reduceByKey and sql group by
+groupByKey is usually the slowest.
+It groups all raw values for each key and may move a large amount of data across the network.
+It also needs more memory because Spark has to hold many values per key.
+reduceByKey is usually faster.
+It combines values locally inside each partition before shuffling data.
+So instead of sending every value across the network, Spark sends smaller partial results.
+This reduces shuffle, memory usage, and execution time.
+SQL GROUP BY on DataFrame is usually similar to reduceByKey for normal aggregations like SUM, COUNT, MIN, and MAX.
+Spark SQL performs partial aggregation before shuffle and final aggregation after shuffle.
+It is often the preferred option because Catalyst and Tungsten can optimize the execution plan.

 ### What is difference between groupByKey and reduceByKey
 -  groupByKey shuffles all the data, which is slow.